 Employers may technically choose to offer high-deductible plans to their workforce, but the cost of health coverage shows that it’s not much of a choice at all.
 They face relentless pressure to contain health insurance costs, if they’re able to offer coverage at all.
-(Cost is the No. 1 reason that small companies report for not offering health benefits.)3 The cost of annual family premiums for employer-sponsored health insurance rose 4% in 2020 over the year before, again outstripping growth in wages and inflation.1
+In 2022, similar to the previous year, the cost of annual family premiums for employer-sponsored health insurance rose 4%, again outstripping growth in wages and inflation.1

 The benefits of supplemental insurance: Supporting employees with HDHPs

 Enter a crash barrier between families and unexpected medical bills: supplemental insurance.
 Some employees will encounter health bills that overflow the parameters of employer medical benefits, and supplemental insurance can provide assistance.
 Others will have incidental health needs but won’t hit their deductibles, leaving them responsible for most costs — and supplemental insurance can provide help there, by giving employees cash for covered events, even if they don’t hit their major medical plan’s deductible.

 Supplemental coverage also enables employees to concentrate their money where they think they will need it most.
 Families might go for supplemental accident coverage for added protection for injuries, while empty nesters might prioritize critical illness insurance to help cover serious conditions like heart attacks and strokes.